PhatDot1/footium-secondary-mint-market/README.md

 1. Test backend locally
 2. Mint and transfer API route hosted on digital ocean where it can run with full uptime.

+X. ALT METHOD: Have signing of TXN trigger backend: Backend verifies txn parameters on chain are as required and triggers user pop up with two steps and loading showing: 'Verifying TXN On-Chain', 'Minting Player', and 'Transferring Player'.

 Low div pages.

 ## Schematics